 - The duty to protect (did the public body meet the duty to protect?)

 - Safeguards, policies, and procedures in place at the time of the breach (were they followed and were they effective?)

 - Training of the employees involved

 The key questions for a privacy breach investigation can be found in the Questionnaire.
 It captures most issues the IPC routinely considers during our investigation.
 However, every investigation is unique.
 It is not unusual for an Analyst to ask further questions of a government institution or local authority during the process.

 It is important to also provide the IPC with relevant documentation such as policies and procedures, training materials, copies of the personal information in question, etc.

 The Commissioner will issue a report for every investigation file that is not resolved informally.
 A copy of the investigation report will also be sent to the Ministry of Justice and any other relevant ministries or associations such as the Saskatchewan School Boards Association, Saskatchewan Association of Rural Municipalities or Saskatchewan Municipalities Association.
 See Part 6-10(1) of The Rules of Procedure for organizations that may receive a copy of the report.

-All reports will be posted on the IPC website within three to five days from issuance.
+As indicated earlier, all reports will be posted on the IPC website within seven days from issuance.

-FOIP and LA FOIP require that the public body provide a response to the report and recommendations within 30 days to the relevant parties.
+FOIP and LA FOIP require that the government institution/local authority provide a response to the report and recommendations within 30 days to the relevant parties.